SMUnlimited/AMAI/README.md

 As was originally hosted on http://www.wc3campaigns.net/forumdisplay.php?f=601 (Site is now down)

+# Warcraft Requirements
+- With Commander: 1.32+
+- Without the Commander: 1.24+

 # How to Play
 AMAI release comes with the standard AI scripts pre-built for you.